 “The whole key is the education and the relationship people build with the pharmacist they meet on a regular basis,” Pair explained.
 “Employees are so appreciative of the pharmacist’s time to explain things they did not know, and they work more closely with their doctors as a result.
 They had heard stories of going on dialysis, of amputations, but no one had taken the time to tell them that these things don’t have to happen.”

 More than 20 million Americans have diabetes (7 percent of the population), and the number of people diagnosed with diabetes has more than doubled in the last 20 years.
 The U.S. Centers for Disease Control and Prevention estimates that 63 percent (almost two-thirds) of people diagnosed with diabetes are not achieving control of the disease.
 The U.S. spends $13,242 on each patient with diabetes, compared with $2,560 per person for people who do not have diabetes.

 Because of Northwest Georgia’s exploding Latino population, the community has a vested interest in teaching people how to better manage diabetes.
 According to the American Diabetes Association, the prevalence of type 2 diabetes is 1.5 times higher in Latinos than non-Latino whites and approximately 24% of Mexican Americans in the United States between the ages of 45-74 have diabetes.

 “Our hope is that we can put together a program such as this so that all of our employers can participate.
 If we can do what Asheville and Dublin, Georgia, have done it will be a tremendous coup for the community and we feel confident that additional employers will want to participate,” says Kennedy.

-will provide the resources and project management tools for the new initiative and support employers in setting up their programs.
+The APhA Foundation will provide the resources and project management tools for the new initiative and support employers in setting up their programs.
 The Foundation also will guide local pharmacists as they work with physicians, diabetes educators and other community resources to establish the program and necessary local relationships.